BT tank: Design

 The BT tanks were "convertible tanks".
 This was a feature that was designed by J. Walter Christie to reduce wear of the unreliable tank tracks of the 1930s.
 In about thirty minutes, the crew could remove the tracks and engage a chain drive to the rearmost road wheel on each side, allowing the tank to travel at very high speeds on roads.
 In wheeled mode, the tank was steered by pivoting the front road wheels.
-Soviet tank forces soon found the convertible option of little practical use; in a country with few paved roads, it consumed space and added needless complexity and weight.
+According to historical researches, this feature may have been required by Stalin for planned European warfare within a strategy similar to blitzkrieg.
+However, Soviet tank forces soon found the convertible option of little practical use; in a country with few paved roads, it consumed space and added needless complexity and weight.
 The feature was dropped from later Soviet designs.

 Christie, a race car mechanic and driver from New Jersey had failed to convince the U.S. Army Ordnance Bureau to adopt his Christie tank design.
 In 1930, Soviet agents at Amtorg, ostensibly a Soviet trade organization, used their New York political contacts to persuade U.S. military and civilian officials to provide plans and specifications of the Christie tank to the Soviet Union.
 At least two of Christie's M1931 tanks (without turrets) were later purchased in the United States and sent to the Soviet Union under false documentation, in which they were described as "agricultural tractors".
 Both tanks were delivered to the Kharkov Komintern Locomotive Plant (KhPZ).
 The original Christie tanks were designated fast tanks by the Soviets, abbreviated to BT (later referred to as BT-1).
 Based both on them and on other plans obtained earlier, three unarmed BT-2 prototypes were completed in October 1931 and mass production began in 1932.
-Most BT-2s were equipped with a 37 mm gun and a machine gun, but a shortage of 37 mm guns led to some early examples being fitted with three machine guns.
+Most BT-2s were equipped with a 37 mm B-3 (5-K) gun and a machine gun, but a shortage of 37 mm guns led to some early examples being fitted with three machine guns.
 The sloping front hull (glacis plate) armor design of the Christie M1931 prototype was retained in later Soviet tank hull designs, later adopted for side armor as well.
 The BT-5 and later models were equipped with 45 mm guns.